 Cyber security is one of the most important issues of our time.
-It’s so important that in the 2013 State of the Union address, President Obama is promoting the notion of government sharing data about cyber threats with private companies to better combat the issue.
+It’s so important that in the 2013 State of the Union address, President Obama promoted the notion of the government sharing data about cyber threats with private companies to better combat the issue.

 He said, “We cannot look back years from now and wonder why we did nothing in the face of real threats to our security and our economy.”
 If cyber security is at the forefront of the nation’s security threat checklist, then it should also be an important aspect of every personal and business venture.
 Unfortunately, most private citizens and small businesses don’t pay as much attention to the threat as they should.

 Cyber security compromises can threaten the national government, large and small businesses, as well as parents and children.
 No one is exempt from the threats posed online.
 For individuals and families, cyber security can mean protecting important things like family photos, videos, or important electronic documents.
 The financial security of families can also be compromised through malicious intent.
 To a hacker, stealing several thousand dollars and wiping clean a hard drive from a family may be a good score, but for the family, it can be personally and financially devastating.

 Small, medium, and large businesses also face many cybersecurity challenges.
 These challenges are not up to the IT department or security department of the company.
 These are up to every individual in the company and are a shared cybersecurity responsibility.
 Many organizations lack sufficient infrastructure or security tools like ProtectCyber to successfully wage war against cyber attacks.
 This means that everyone in an organization should be intimately aware of security threats and how to combat them on a personal and constant basis.
 Having intellectual property stolen which is vital to the organization can devastate any business.

 How To Fight Cyber Attacks